zarrar14/MavenMarket_Dashboard/README.md

-# Maven Market Sales Dashboard – Power BI
+# Maven Market Dashboard – Power BI

 This project is a complete business intelligence case study built using data from *Maven Market*, a fictional multinational grocery chain with locations in Canada, Mexico, and the United States.